Illustrator: Franco Accornero

 Our dashing hero is Captain Gentleman Jack Blackstone, who has to avenge the death of his family at the hands of the evil Spanish.

-But Jack’s no villain.
-Jack is a pirate, but he was forced into the lifestyle to seek revenge.
-His soul was destroyed, and he can never hope for a genuinely happy life.
+Jack is on the gray side of the law, certainly no villain.
+Jack is a pirate.
+However, he was forced into the lifestyle to seek revenge.
+His soul was destroyed, and he could never hope for a genuinely happy life.

 Gar!
-Enough!
 I had visions of Jerry Seinfeld in a ruffled white shirt whining repeatedly, “But I don’t wanna be a pirate!”

-Miranda battles wits with Jack as they fight their attraction.
-Miranda spends much of her time on the ship getting to know the individual men who make up the crew.
+Meanwhile, Miranda spends much of her time on the ship getting to know the individual men who make up the crew.

 Final Analysis of Sea Fires

-This is the first in a series of a generation of sea-faring Blackstones.
+Sea Fires is the first in a series of a generation of sea-faring Blackstones.
 I might give those a try.
 As far as Zebra’s romances go, Christine Dorsey appears to have been one of the more talented authors in their writer’s stable.